ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 And here is a simple example using snippets to create and navigate through a LaTeX figure environment, quickly typeset an equation, and easily insert commands for Greek letters.

 <image src="/assets/images/vim-latex/ultisnips/demo.gif" alt="Writing LaTeX quickly with autotrigger snippets"  />

-## Warning: the article is long

-This article is *long*, which kind of sucks, I know.
-But I didn't see any other way to present the information I think you need to begin writing your own snippets while actually understanding what you're doing.
-You'll find that the information is actually (hopefully) concisely presented, there's just a lot of it, and you should be learning something new with every paragraph.

-Here's roughly how the article is organized:

-1. Boring house-keeping stuff ([installation](#installation), [configuration](#two-config-settings-for-later), [file organization](#snippet-files-directories-and-loaders), [snippet syntax](#snippet-anatomy) etc.)
-1. [Actually writing snippets](#actually-writing-snippets)---you probably came for this section.
-1. [Some practical tips](#bonus) from the perspective of a real-life user.

-You might want to skim or skip the boring stuff and jump right to [writing snippets](#actually-writing-snippets), and will probably want to use the [table of contents](#contents-of-this-article) to navigate the article.

 ## Getting started with LuaSnip